VLAM3D/vulkanmitts/README.md

 python setup.py bdist_wheel
 ```

-The current setup.py looks for Visual Studio 2017, you can hack this.
+The current setup.py looks for Visual Studio 2019, you can change this in (setup.py)[setup.py].

 ### Tests